NIEM/NIEM.github.io/json/whatis/index.md

 community may seek recognition as a new domain, or affiliation with an existing domain, but is not required to do so.

 Scientists and developers can participate in a NIEM domain's activities, proposing new and modified data elements in the domain submodel for use in multiple specifications.
-If elected as a domain representative, they will vote on changes to NIEM Core at the NBAC.
-They may also participate at the NBAC as a non-voting observer.

-Finally, scientists and developers might participate in the NTAC, which governs the NIEM core model; work here often involves harmonizing data definitions among the domain models to create elements that can be used in any domain.
+A representative from a NIEM domain will act as a voting member of the NIEM Business Architecture Committee (NBAC).
+The NBAC governs the NIEM core model; work here often involves harmonizing data definitions among the domain models to create elements that can be used in any domain.
+An individual may also be invited to participate in the NBAC as a non-voting observer.

 ### Summary